How to Tell if Someone Screen Records Your Snapchat Post or Story

 Can You Screen Record a Snapchat Story without Them Knowing?

-Whether you use Android or iOS, the possibilities of recording a Snapchat story without the other person knowing is roughly 50 percent.
+Whether you use Android or iOS, the possibility of recording a Snapchat story without the other person knowing is roughly 50 percent.
 Since there are tons of apps available and new ones popping up left and right, it can be hard to tell if Snapchat detects them and sends notifications to the other party.

 Snapchat Screen Recording on iOS